This is the second part of a series of two posts. Please read the first part of this series:

 How to Study for the PMP Certification Exam

-Refer page number 43 of the PMBOK Guide 4th Edition to understand the Project Management Process Group and Knowledge Areas Mapping.
-Update: For the PMBOK 5th Edition, refer to page number 61.
+Refer to page number 61 of the PMBOK Guide 5th Edition to understand the Project Management Process Group and Knowledge Areas Mapping.

 A clear understanding of the above map will help you to answer several questions in the PMP Certification Exam.